archish9/youtube-mcp/examples/video-analytics/README.md

 # Video Analytics Tools

 This folder demonstrates the **Video Analytics Tools** integrated into the YouTube MCP server.
-These tools allow you to track video metrics over time, monitor growth patterns, identify viral moments, compare performance at different stages, and predict future performance.
+These tools analyze video performance using **real current data** from the YouTube API — no simulated or historical data.

 ## Prerequisites